TYPE OF FILLERS AND BOTOX IN EDMONTON

 Who should avoid Botox treatment?

 Patients with medical conditions like muscle complaints or damaged nerves aren't ideal candidates.
-Before treatment, tell your doctor about any health conditions to avoid complications.
+Before treatment, tell your doctor (or injection certified pharmacists) about any health conditions to avoid complications.

 Also, Botox is not ideal for breastfeeding or pregnant mothers.
 There are no clinical studies indicates that Botox is harmful to the mother or child.
 But medical experts advise against Botox treatment under these conditions.

 Botox treatment help soften wrinkles caused by facial expressions.
 Also, you will begin to notice great results from 3 to 6 months.
 But it depends on the treated area and the facial wrinkles.

 What questions can I ask my consultant before treatment?